stymod-w/Blender-Addon-Manager/Addon Manager_en/README.en.md

    - Reduce N-panel clutter and improve workspace organization

 2. **Category Filtering and Exclusion**
-   - Search for specific categories
+   - Search for categories

-   - Set default excluded categories to hide rarely used panels
+   - Set excluded categories to hide rarely used panels

-   - Flexibly select additional categories to exclude through the UI interface
+   - Flexibly select additional categories to exclude through the Preferences

 3. **Favorites Function**
    - Mark commonly used categories as favorites

    - Quick filter to show only favorite categories

-   - Save favorite lists through preferences

 4. **Auto-restore Function**
    - Automatically restore panels to their original positions when opening new files